 Launch angle is the primary reason for the increase in home runs.
 It is the upward path of the bat before impact with the ball in the hitting zone.
 This upward path is then maintained by the hitter until the swing is completed.
 It’s surprising that it has taken the majority major league baseball players so long to identify how to consistently hit more home runs.

 I have been teaching and advocating the importance of launch angle in baseball and softball for many years.
-In my upcoming book, Hitting With Torque—For Baseball and Softball Hitters, I will describe in detail how to achieve the proper swing angle in order to drive the ball with more power in the gaps and over the wall.
+In my book, Hitting With Torque: For Baseball and Softball Hitters, I describe in detail how to achieve the proper swing angle in order to drive the ball with more power in the gaps and over the wall.

 The ideal launch angle for baseball and softball hitters is between 25 and 35 degrees.
 Studies have confirmed that hitters who adjust their launch angle by 10 to 20 degrees increase their power numbers and batting average dramatically.